 Turn off the heat and drop your fresh cilantro leaves and take your small amount of sesame oil and add it to your broth.

-Add your cooked ingredients to a bowl and garnish with chilli flakes for a kick if you like.
+Add your cooked ingredients to a bowl and garnish with chili flakes for a kick if you like.